3t35345/Software-Tutorial-2022/Tutorial 1 - Basics C and IDEs/BasiC.md

 }
 ```

-The for loop format is as follows:
+The for-loop format is as follows:

 - `for (<init_clause>; <expression (optional)>; <expression (optional)>) <statement>`